IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 It's expected that `unresolvedfiles.list` and `unexpectedfiles.list` are empty.
 If they are not empty, the files listed there will need to be looked at.
 Please review files before deleting to ensure nothing useful is removed.

 ## Running on cluster

+While the slurm_backend as defined by the encode pipeline will/should work; however, it's recommended that the analysis when submtting to cluster using slurm (or alternatives) just submit the the a shell script containing the  `./singularity_wrapper.sh $config` command.
+This means the entire job will run inside the container on one node on the cluster.
+Using `slurm` backends (see [ENCODE documentation](https://encode-dcc.github.io/wdl-pipelines/install.html)) will mean cromwell will run on the head node (or where ever the job was launched from), and it will manage farming out each individual task to the cluster, with each task run in its own instance of singularity.